adrianlzt/cerebro/bbdd/postgresql/wal.md

       pros: tiempo de crash recovery reducido

+Como postgres decide cuantos wal mantener:
+The number of WAL segment files in pg_wal directory depends on min_wal_size, max_wal_size and the amount of WAL generated in previous checkpoint cycles.
+When old log segment files are no longer needed, they are removed or recycled (that is, renamed to become future segments in the numbered sequence).
+If, due to a short-term peak of log output rate, max_wal_size is exceeded, the unneeded segment files will be removed until the system gets back under this limit.
+Below that limit, the system recycles enough WAL files to cover the estimated need until the next checkpoint, and removes the rest.
+The estimate is based on a moving average of the number of WAL files used in previous checkpoint cycles.
+The moving average is increased immediately if the actual usage exceeds the estimate, so it accommodates peak usage rather than average usage to some extent. min_wal_size puts a minimum on the amount of WAL files recycled for future usage; that much WAL is always recycled for future use, even if the system is idle and the WAL usage estimate suggests that little WAL is needed.

+Al final solo vamos a tener los wal que defina min_wal_size, a partir de ese valor, postgres puede decidir borrarlos, así que no podemos suponer que vayamos a tener más de eso.

 # pg_resetwal
 reset the write-ahead log and other control information of a PostgreSQL database cluster